-Composition of ordinary materials assumes the quality of sculpture.
-Minimal pipe railings are augmented by the simplest of security details-plasticized wire lines running between vertical posts and made taut by the kind of turnbuckle commonly used on a clothesline.
-Electric wiring that wends from fixture to fixture visually undulates, as if set in motion by ceiling fan.
-Workplaces that Work All in the Family Under One Roof It could have been a cat and dog fight, but a Portland firm's adroit psychology and design savvy have united all of a small town's municipal services in one fine structure Most everyone who worked for Gresham, a suburb of Portland, Oregon, was hurting for space.
-So it was perhaps natural that the city council decided, on receiving a \$3.9 million public works grant, to build a single facility in which to house the whole work force: police, firemen, city management and finance, protective services, technical library, public works and school administration.
-Only when Greshamites started looking around for municipal models to emulate did they discover that there weren't any: their combined municipal-educational service center was to be the first of its kind in the United States.
+Composition of ordin nary materials assumes t quality of sculpture.
+Minimal pipe railings are mented by the simple security details-pla cized wire lines runs augest of astining between vertical po-made taut by the kir sts and d of y used ctric turnbuckle common on a clothesline.
+Ele wiring that wends fr om fixture to fixture visual y undulates, as if set in r notion by ceiling fan.
+V Vorkplaces that Work All in the Family Inder One Roof could have been a cat and dog fight, but a Portland rm's adroit psychology and design savvy have united all a small town's municipal services in one fine structure Most everyone who worked for Gresam, a suburb of Portland, Oregon, as hurting for space.
+So it was perhaps atural that the city council decided, on eceiving a \$3.9 million public works rant, to build a single facility in which house the whole work force: police, remen, city management and finance, protective services, technical library, public works and school administration.
+Only when Greshamites started looking around for municipal models to emulate did they discover that there weren't any: heir combined municipal-educational service center was to be the first of its kind in the United States.
 Clearly aware, however, that their reach exceeded their grasp, the city council turned to the Portland firm of Broome, Oringdulph, O'Toole, Rudolf & Associates (BOOR/A) for help in giving substance to their brainstorm.
 BOOR/A responded with admirable humility.
 Since they'd never designed such a building as Gresham wanted, they asked the client for help.
 They introduced some 30 municipal workers to the consciousness-expanding properties of the architectural charette.
 During three intensive wish-fulfilling days, the charette team agreed on having a building that would be energy-conserving, easy to maintain, accessible throughout to the visiting public and susceptible to unrestricted movement within the building by all who worked there.
 Recalls one charette participant, "Those three days with the architects were a new experience for most of us.
 It was kind of wild at the time, but the results were positive."
 Indeed they were.
 The architect has resolved an incredibly complex clients' program with exceptional finesse-and under terrible pressure: to get the \$3.9 million, BOOR/A had just 25 days to develop a schematic design, and another 90 days to produce working drawings and commence construction.
 The Gresham Municipal Services Center, which was completed on time and for \$3.3 million, not only houses the required myriad of municipal services but also incorporates a striking amphitheatre where both the city council and the school board may convene public meetings and official hearings.
 The building's openness is democratically impeccable, visible and accessible from numerous entrances.
 Its best architectural feature, an indoor "street", links all who were once isolated to all else in municipal comity.